ratatui/ratatui/BREAKING-CHANGES.md

 - [v0.26.0 (unreleased)](#v0260-unreleased)
   - `Line` now has an extra `style` field which applies the style to the entire line
+  - `Block` style methods cannot be created in a const context
 - [v0.25.0](#v0250)
   - Removed `Axis::title_style` and `Buffer::set_background`
   - `List::new()` now accepts `IntoIterator<Item = Into<ListItem<'a>>>`